Mansi people: Traditional livelihood

 The Mansi were semi-nomadic hunters and fishermen.
 Some Mansi also raised reindeer.
 A few Mansi engaged in agriculture (cultivating barley) and raised cattle and horses.

 During the winter, the Mansi lived in stationary huts made out of earth and branches at permanent villages.
-During the spring, the Mansi moved towards hunting and fishing grounds, where they constructed temporary rectangular-shaped shelters out of birch-bark and poles.
+During the spring, the Mansi moved towards hunting and fishing grounds, where they constructed temporary rectangular-shaped shelters out of birch bark and poles.

-Weapons used by the Mansi were advanced for the period and included longbows, arrows, spears, and the use of iron helmets and chain mail.
+Weapons used by the Mansi were advanced for the period and included longbows, arrows, spears.
+They also wore iron helmets and chain mail.